Avaiga/taipy-getting-started/steps/explain_md/step_5_GUI_pipeline.md

-# Building the GUI and buttons
+# Building the GUI for a pipeline and buttons

 Let's update the GUI to display the results of the pipeline.
 You can find a "Predict" [button](https://didactic-broccoli-7da2dfd5.pages.github.io/manuals/gui/viselements/button/) on the page to create the pipeline and run it.
 When you press the button, Taipy calls the function in the *on_action* parameter.